waydeveldman/2021-11-30-uva-online/index.md

     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
-  They should have an up-to-date web browser installed on their computers, as well as a spreadsheet program (e.g. Excel).
-The rest of the programs needed will be on the Amazon Machine Image (AMI) instance that will be provided.
+  You should have an up-to-date web browser installed on your computers, as well as a spreadsheet program (e.g. Excel).
+For Windows, you will also need to install either Git Bash, PuTTY, or the Ubuntu Subsystem.
 For more information see "Setup" below.
+The remaining programs that we will use are going to be on the Amazon Machine Image (AMI) instance which will be provided for you.
 </p>

 {% comment %}